inspec/inspec-aws/docs-chef-io/content/aws_rds_snapshot_attributes.md

 end
 ```

-**Tests the attribute value of attribute name for a RDS snapshot.**
+Tests the attribute value of attribute name for a RDS snapshot:

 ```ruby
 describe aws_rds_snapshot_attributes(db_snapshot_identifier: 'AWSRDS123').where('attribute_name' == 'restore') do